John R. Brinkley: Brinkley and radio

 When the FRC banned what they called "spooks" (mind readers, fortune-tellers and other mystics) from broadcasting on U.S. radio in 1932, many of them followed Brinkley's model, opening their own border blasters in Mexico.
 By 1932, 11 such stations had opened, including XENT, XERB, XELO, XEG and XEPN.

 Brinkley was still shuttling back and forth from Milford to Del Rio, often broadcasting from XER over the telephone.
-But in 1932, Congress passed a law outlawing this practice, known as the Brinkley Act.
+In 1932, Congress passed a law prohibiting studios in the United States from being connected to transmitters in Mexico by telephone, known as the Brinkley Act.
 Unfazed, Brinkley began using some of the first "electrical transcriptions"—what today would be called pre-recordings—to circumvent the law.
 Around this time, Brinkley decided to sever the rest of his ties to Kansas, closing down his hospital there and opening a new one in Del Rio, which took up three floors of the Roswell Hotel, where he lived with his wife.

 In 1934, Mexico revoked Brinkley's broadcast license, the result of pressure from the United States.
 Soldiers from the Mexican army arrived at the station's doorstep to shut him down, and for a time he had to broadcast from nearby XEPN, located in Piedras Negras, Coahuila.